pytest-dev/pytest/README.rst

 The ``pytest`` framework makes it easy to write small tests, yet waaaaaaaaa scales to support complex functional testing for applications and libraries.
-Weird Flex Womp womp mogging
+Weird Flex Womp womp mogging waawawawaw

 An example of a simple test: